jekyll/jekyll/docs/_docs/step-by-step/09-collections.md

       layout: "default"
 ```

 Now you can remove layout from the front matter of all pages and posts.
-Note
+Do not remove layout form `_layouts/post.html` and form `_layouts/author.html`.
+Remember page can only have one layout.
-that any time you update `_config.yml` you'll need to restart Jekyll for the
+Note that any time you update `_config.yml` you'll need to restart Jekyll for the
 changes to take affect.

 ## List author's posts